the-events-calendar/the-events-calendar/readme.txt

 = [3.12.4] 2015-10-15 =

-* Tweak - Altered our build process to remove utilities and libraries not needed in the finished product (our thanks to Jay for highlighting this problem)
+* Tweak - Altered our build process to remove utilities and libraries not needed in the finished product (our thanks to both Jay and jbrinley for highlighting this problem)

 = [3.12.3] 2015-10-15 =